Are stepkids ruining your marriage? The key to fixing this is to be a team with your spouse.

 A stepchild’s age plays a big part in how you approach your relationship.
 No matter how old they are, your best move is to be kind and respectful.
-As the newcomer to the family, it can take a while for you to get comfortable.
+As a newcomer to the family, getting comfortable can take a while.

-Generally, it’s important that you approach this situation gently and sympathize with their feelings whenever possible.
+Generally, you must approach this situation gently and sympathize with their feelings whenever possible.

 Dealing with Young Stepchildren (Children and Preteens)

 Young kids still need plenty of time with both biological parents.
-Unfortunately, they may not understand why their parents live in different places now.
+Unfortunately, they may not understand why their parents live in different places.

 Be friendly and invite them to play with you.
 Don’t be discouraged if they don’t want to.
 It may take them a while to warm up.
 Let their trust in you develop at their own pace.

 Be patient with their emotional reactions.
-Little kids have a lot of big feelings, and they rarely know what to do with them.
+Little kids have a lot of big feelings and rarely know what to do with them.
 Rejecting you might be one action they feel they can control.

 Dealing with Teenage Stepchildren

-Remember that a teenager’s main job is to learn how to become independent.
+Remember that a teenager’s main job is learning to become independent.
 They do this in the most annoying ways and can often seem moody or easily get upset.

 Your teen stepchild might warm up to you, but don’t be surprised if they start by brushing you off or testing your patience.
 Take it slow.

-You want a teen stepchild to see you all as a family unit, even if it’s unfamiliar at first.
-Create a fun family night once a week or two where everyone spends time together.
+You want a teen stepchild to see you all as a family unit, even if it’s initially unfamiliar.
+Create a fun family night where everyone spends time together once a week or two.
 Expect some resistance, but invite them to have a say in what you do as a group.

 If your teen stepchild acts rudely or tries to fight with you, let your spouse handle it.
-Build that relationship before you act as an authority figure.
+Build that relationship before you work as an authority figure.

 Dealing with Adult Stepchildren

+Try your best not to take this personally.
 If your adult stepchildren are rude and childish, that behavior is on them.
-Try your best to not take this personally.
 That behavior is for them to work out and you to avoid.